brethil/seestar-sub-files-helpers/README.md

 Now I just run :

-- import.py after a Seestar session,
+- import.py after each Seestar session,
 - cleanup.py when my processing is done and my stacked images saved back in the object folder.
 - backup.py when needed
-- exposure_time.py to see what object deserves a new stacking
+- exposure_time.py to see what object deserves a new stacking and what Messier Object to shoot next :blush:

 ## Set you up